 It does no good to offer training to someone when no one can accomplish the task.
 Or, to provide training when the person knows that by completing the task, they will only get more work piled on and have to work more hours, while the other employees get less work.

 Another series of questions for determining what is causing the performance discrepancy:

 - Is the person’s direct manager ‘big enough’ to manage them?

-- Are the direct manager’s goals broader in scope and complexity than the person?
+- Are the direct manager’s goals broader in scope and complexity than the person’s?

 - Has the direct manager shared the context and how this work fits into organizational goals and outcomes?

-- Does the person have the ability to think through this goal and handle most of the challenges that are inherent is a task of this size?
+- Does the person have the ability to think through this goal and handle most of the inherent challenges ins a task of this size?
 Do you have evidence to support your response?

 - Does the person value the work?
 Do they see a chance for meaningful progress?

 - Does the person value their current role within the organization?